Dental Implants Peabody

 Long Term Benefits

-When you opt for dental implants, you are making a long-term investment in the future of your smile.
-Here are some of the benefits that you can experience for many years to come.
+When you opt for dental implants, you are making a long-term investment in the future of your smile:

-- Successful: Dental implants have an amazing success rate of over 95%.
+- Successful: Dental implants have an amazing success rate of over 95% after 10 years.
 Dental implant failure is highly unlikely.

 - Save Money: You don’t need to worry about buying adhesives or soaking solutions when you have dental implants.
-They also don’t require frequent repairs and replacements.
-Dental implants also help to reduce your risk of additional oral health issues, saving you time, discomfort, and money!
+They also don’t require frequent repairs and replacements in addition to lasting for decades.

 Understanding the Cost of Dental Implants

 Other than understanding the advantages of getting dental implants to rebuild your smile, it’s important to know how much your treatment will cost before committing to anything.
-The last thing you want is to be surprised by the price of replacing missing teeth with this method.
 Our team will discuss the estimate of your specific treatment during your initial consultation, and we’ll also go over the different factors that can influence the overall cost.

 Preliminary Treatments & Dental Implant Surgery

-Not everyone will be a candidate for dental implant treatment right off the bat.
-Sometimes patients may require preliminary services to get their oral health ready for the procedure.
-These may involve gum disease treatment, bone grafting, tooth extractions, or some other work that’s designed to prepare their smile for dental implants.
+Sometimes patients may require preliminary services to get their mouth ready for the implant procedure.
+These may involve gum disease treatment, bone grafting, tooth extractions, or other work that’s designed to prepare their smile for dental implants.
 Additionally, the surgery itself will also come with its unique cost, as no two smiles are ever the same, and we’ll develop a proper plan to address your specific situation.
-The good news is that our team can complete the entire process in-house, meaning you won’t have to worry about working with an outside specialist.
+The good news is that our team can complete the entire process in-house, meaning you won’t have to worry about the expense of an outside specialist.

 The Parts of Your Dental Implant

-Some of the common parts of your dental implant that can impact the cost of treatment include:
+Some of the most important factors that can impact the cost of treatment include:

 - The number of implants: Replacing a single tooth will cost significantly less than replacing several or an entire dental arch.